NoufalNoufal/RAG-AND-KAG-BOT/README.md

 ### Common Issues
 - **Connection Error with Neo4j**: Ensure Neo4j is running and credentials are correct
-- **API Key Issues**: Verify your OpenAI/Google API keys are valid and have sufficient credits
+- **API Key Issues**: Verify your OpenAI keys are valid and have sufficient credits
 - **Memory Errors**: For large documents, you may need to increase your system's available memory

 ### Logs